 Figure 1.
-Mean coral cover (%) per U.S. Pacific Island averaged over the years 2010-2020 by latitude
+Mean coral cover (% \pm SEM) per U.S. Pacific Island averaged over the years 2010-2022 by latitude

 Figure 2.
-Mean fish biomass (g/m2 ± standard error) of functional, taxonomic, and trophic groups by U.S. Pacific reef area from the years 2010-2020 by latitude.
-The group Serranidae excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
-Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group - as high biomass of that species at Wake Island overwhelms corallivore biomass at all other locations.
-The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates
+Mean fish biomass (g/m2 ± SEM) of functional, taxonomic, and trophic groups by U.S. Pacific reef area from the years 2010-2022 by latitude.
+The group 'Serranidae' excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
+Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group.
+The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates, 'Butterflyfish' are non-planktivorous butterflyfish species, and 'Surgeonfish' are mid-large target surgeonfish species

-2.3.2 CNMI Reef Fish Biomass and Habitat Condition
+2.2.2 CNMI Reef Fish Biomass and Habitat Condition

-Description: 'Reef fish biomass' is mean biomass of reef fishes per unit area derived from visual survey data between 2010 and 2020.
+Description: 'Reef fish biomass' is mean biomass of reef fishes per unit area derived from visual survey data between 2010 and 2022.
 Hard Coral cover is mean cover derived from visual estimates by divers of sites where reef fish surveys occurred.
-No new surveys occurred in 2020 or 2021 due to COVID-19 and the numbers presented here are identical to the 2019 report.
+No surveys occurred in 2020 or 2021 due to COVID-19, but surveys were conducted in 2022.